IgniteUI/igniteui-docfx/en/components/map_geographic_scatter_contour_series.md

 ---
 title: Map | Data Visualization Tools | Ignite UI for Angular | Contour Line Series | Infragistics
 _description: The Map allows you to display data that contains geographic locations from view models or geo-spatial data loaded from shape files on geographic imagery maps.View the demo, dependencies, usage and toolbar for more information.
 _keywords: map, Ignite UI for Angular, infragistics
 ---

-## Contour Line Series
+## Using Scatter Contour Series

 In the Ignite UI for Angular map component, the `GeographicContourLineSeries` is a visual map element that draws colored contour lines, in a geographic context, based on a triangulation of longitude and latitude data with a numeric value assigned to each point.
 This type of geographic series is useful for rendering scattered data defined by geographic locations such as weather temperature, atmospheric pressure, precipitation, population distribution, topographic data, etc. The `GeographicContourLineSeries` works a lot like the `GeographicScatterAreaSeries` except that it represents data as contour lines, colored using a fill scale and the geographic scatter area series, represents data as a surface interpolated using a color scale.